How to Know When to Change Your Product Packaging

 Your Design Is Outdated

 The most straightforward reason for a change is an outdated design, but it may be challenging to know if your concepts have fallen out of fashion.
 If you’re unsure, do some investigating.
 Research design updates in similar products.
 Stroll store aisles or browse online to get a closer look at your competitors.
-You could also check out the Pantone Institute’s colors of the year to see which colors are popular at the moment.
+You could also check out the PANTONE Color of the Year to see which colors are popular at the moment.
 As a rule of thumb, if you designed your packaging in line with past styles, it might be time for an update.

 Tread lightly.
 Chasing every trend without a guiding strategy might make your brand seem desperate to fit in.
 Sometimes, differentiating yourself can be positive.
 Rather than mimicking your competitors, be unique when refreshing your packaging.
 If you change your design for the sole purpose of matching the latest fad, try to be subtle.
 Ensure your packaging retains a recognizable identity.